java-springboot-kafka/java-springboot-kafka/source/_posts/what_is_new_in_java_18.md

 The provider creates a new instance of the previously implemented resolver in the `get()` method.

 In the third step, we have to register the resolver.
-To do this, we create a file in the `META-INF/services` directory with the name `java.net.spi.InetAddressResolverProvider` and the following content ([file in GitHub](github.com/metao1/internet-address-resolution-spi-jep-418-demo/blob/main/src/META-INF/services/java.net.spi.InetAddressResolverProvider)):
+To do this, we create a file in the `META-INF/services` directory with the name `java.net.spi.InetAddressResolverProvider` and the following content:

 ```
-eu.happycoders.jep416.HappyCodersInetAddressResolverProviderCode language: plaintext (plaintext)
+com.package.jep416.CustomeCodersInetAddressResolverProvider language: plaintext (plaintext)
 ```

-Now we run the code from above again (class [Jep418Demo in GitHub](github.com/metao1/internet-address-resolution-spi-jep-418-demo/blob/main/src/eu/happycoders/jep418/Jep418Demo.java)):
+Now we run the code from above again:

 ```
-InetAddress[] addresses = InetAddress.getAllByName("www.happycoders.eu");
+InetAddress[] addresses = InetAddress.getAllByName("https://java-springboot.github.io");
 System.out.println("addresses = " + Arrays.toString(addresses));
 ```

 The output now reads:

 ```
-addresses = [/127.0.0.1]Code language: plaintext (plaintext)
+addresses = [/127.0.0.1]
 ```

 That is precisely the IP address we returned in our resolver.